Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 4           6  Harry Potter and the Goblet of Fire (Harry Pot...
 93 3890   136251  Harry Potter and the Deathly Hallows (Harry Po...
 92
 ```
+The next thing I did after implementing the recommendation feature, was improve UI(user interface).
+I used a config.toml to change the color, theme, and change the font, used a css file to change the color and text of the buttons, and used markdown to change the background the text size.

 ## Challenges